iterative/dvc.org/content/docs/studio/troubleshooting.md

 ## My models have disappeared even though I did not remove (deprecate) them

 When a project is deleted from the projects dashboard, all its models get automatically removed from the model registry.
-So make sure that the project is not deleted.
+So check if the project has been removed.
+If yes, you can [add the project][create a project] again.
+Deleting a project from Iterative Studio does not delete any commits or tags from the Git repository.
+So, adding the project back will restore all the models from the repository along with their details including versions and stage assignments.

 ## Questions or problems with billing and payment